Little Ben

 my heart beats true for England as for France.

 The couplet is a reference to the plan that the clock be permanently on Daylight Saving Time leading to the time being correct for France during the winter months and correct for the UK during the summer.
 However this policy was either changed, or never implemented, since recently it is on GMT in winter and BST in summer like all other clocks in Great Britain.

 А replica of Little Ben called Lorloz (painted silver) was erected in 1903 in the centre of Victoria, capital of Seychelles to mark the Diamond Jubilee of Queen Victoria in 1897.

 Little Ben was removed in 2012 and put in storage during upgrade works to London Victoria station.
-The timepiece was refurbished and the clock tower was reinstalled on 28 February 2016.
+The timepiece was refurbished by Smith of Derby Group and the clock tower was reinstalled on 28 February 2016.

 Little Ben was listed Grade II on the National Heritage List for England in December 1987.